CSE 490R Course Review

 Pure-Pursuit

-Key idea: The car is always moving in a circular arc.
+Key idea: The car follows a circular arc.

 2. Move along the arc